openshift/enhancements/enhancements/network-observability.md

 using the Kubernetes API.
 It merges data from Flow Collector and Kubernetes to be able to display pod-to-pod traffic.
 It is also responsible for writing out the data to Storage.
-See Network Observability Flow Enricher enhancement for more details.
+See Network Observability Flow Enricher enhancement for more details (TBD).

 #### Storage
 Storage stores the IPFIX/Kubernetes data.
 It provides a REST API to